 On the first day of prisoner intakes seven federal prisoners were zapped between the train platform and Intake.
 More followed each time the trains brought federal prisoners until Intake installed narcogas equipped narrow plastic tunnels that fitted to the cars.
 “How long before conveyor belts,” Dieter wondered.

-At the Sergeant’s Mess a rumor that President Clinton was working Congress to expand the camps in a grand way. ” They’re sayin’ Chelsea wants to make the required age fifty-nine,” a senior sergeant explained.
+At the Sergeant’s Mess a rumor that President Pence was working Congress to expand the camps in a grand way. ” They’re sayin’ Pence wants to make the required age fifty-nine,” a senior sergeant explained.
 Another sergeant piped in, “Hell they gotta do something, there’s no fuckin’ jobs out there.
-To think, they used to bitch about twenty percent unemployment.
+To think, they used to bitch about nine percent unemployment.
 Whadda we up to now?
-Fifty-two, fifty-five?”
+Fifty two, fifty five?”

 On Monday of his third week back at Echo, Dieter was supervising new prisoners at Intake when he spotted Georgia, numbed and stupefied, shuffling into the Pink Room and onto a gurney.

-Through his aviator sun glasses, he eyed the miserable girl, her mind in a stupefied fog and to himself mumbled,” Next time I tell you to get me something, you damn well better get it, huh?
-Oh waits, there ain’t gonna be no next time, is there, bitch.”
+Through his aviator sun glasses he eyed the miserable girl, her mind in a stupefied fog and to himself mumbled,” Next time I tell you to get me something, you damn well better get it, huh?
+Oh yeah, there ain’t gonna be no next time, is there, bitch.”

 © Gary Ives 2016